rsriramiyengar/EPAi-session10-rsriramiyengar/README.md

 Fprofile.current_location.__doc__ = 'Current location of Employees/User'

 ###  function_profile_creation (count: "Number of profile to be created using faker"):
-- "Returns  profile stored in named tuple and dictionary in list for user defined count"
+- "Returns  profile stored in  named_tuple and dictionary in tupple and list respecitvely  for user defined count"

-###  function_profile_data_tuple_process (LIST: "List of Named tuple"):
+###  function_profile_data_tuple_process (tuple: "tuple of Named tuple"):
     """
     This function returns following for given list of profiles stores in Namedtuple
     - Average age in given set of profiles